mcknn/Portfolio/README.md

 ## Old Stuff

 Here's my favorite.
 ![](https://github.com/mcknn/Portfolio/blob/master/images/ncccmap.png)
 <br><br/>
 The fullscale .pdf is [here](https://github.com/mcknn/Portfolio/blob/master/pdf/GISIIProjectMcKann.pdf).
 The file is very large; it's a poster board, and you probably have to download it to view.
 There's also an accompanying [paper](https://github.com/mcknn/Portfolio/blob/master/pdf/TechrepFinalDraft.pdf) that I wrote for technical writing.
-It's quite long, but I really enjoyed this project.
+It's quite long (I won't be offended if you don't read the whole thing) but I really enjoyed this project.

 ## Some pieces from the above project.
 ![](https://github.com/mcknn/Portfolio/blob/master/images/changeIndexAlg.png)